-If you require any vaccinations relating to foreign travel you need to make a travel appointment with the practice nurse to discuss your travel arrangements.
+If you are registered with the practice and require any vaccinations relating to foreign travel you need to make a travel appointment with the practice nurse to discuss your travel arrangements.
 You will need to be ready to explain which countries and areas within countries which you are visiting so we can advise you appropriately and also let you know what vaccinations are required.

 It is important to make this initial appointment as early as possible - at least 6 weeks before you travel - as a second appointment will be required with the practice nurse to actually receive the vaccinations.
 These vaccines may have to be ordered as they may not be held within our stock vaccines.
 Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.